ploomber/sklearn-evaluation/docs/classification/report_evaluation.md

 We use different metrics to estimate a machine learning model's performance, and to understand its strengths and weaknesses.

-In this guide, we'll show you how to easily generate a report with everything your need in one place using our `evaluate_model`.
+In this guide, we'll show you how to easily generate a report with everything your need in one place using our [`evaluate_models`](../api/plot.rst).

 We'll use the heart disease dataset, you can download it from <a href="https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data" target="_blank">here</a>.